 They have, at best, thirteen pastors, who would be thrilled to have a regular salary so that they could really concentrate on their work as pastors, instead of having to scrounge for a living.

-The Pentecostal Missionary Church's vision is to plant churches in every region, district, and ward of Tanzania, but they also want to make sure they plant churches in every capital city of the African countries, reaching their community and nation for Jesus Christ.
+The Pentecostal Free Will Baptist Church's vision is to plant churches in every region, district, and ward of Tanzania, but they also want to make sure they plant churches in every capital city of the African countries, reaching their community and nation for Jesus Christ.

 Pastor Gervase Masanja's vision into the future includes ideas for a strong school of ministry at Dar es Salaam, and a Christian Bookstore that would become a well-used Christian resource and lending library type of place.